scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 By means of a peer entry, an AS can announce that it has a peering link to another AS.
 A peer entry is an optional component of a PCB, and is only included if there is a peering link to a peer AS.

-The following code block defines the peer entry component `PeerEntry` in Protobuf message format:
+The `PeerEntry` Protobuf message format is:

 ~~~~
    message PeerEntry {